 WHAT ARE THE SYMPTOMS OF MALARIA?

--Malaria is typically characterized by high fever, shivering or chills followed by sweating, fatigue, nausea and vomiting, sometimes diarrhoea, headache, body ache
+Malaria is typically characterized by high fever, shivering or chills followed by sweating, fatigue, nausea and vomiting, sometimes diarrhoea, headache, and body ache.
+The malarial parasite can remain inactive after entering the body for a long time.

 HOW IS MALARIA DIAGNOSED?